 The League runs fixtures for clubs at all levels and age groups, from under 11s right through to veterans teams.

-The Jacksons Premiership, Jacksons Championship and Jacksons Division One leagues provide men's teams with regular competitive action though the course of the season, while the Condor Ferries Channel Islands Women's League sees four Jersey-based sides compete with two from Guernsey.
+The Jacksons Premiership, Jacksons Championship and Jacksons Division One leagues provide men's teams with regular competitive action though the course of the season, while the JFA Combination League sees four Jersey sides competing on a weekly basis in the Jersey Women’s Division.
 Clubs can also enter teams in the U11, U12, U13, U14, U15, U16, U18 and O35 divisions.

 The Jersey FA Combination also runs local on-island cup competitions and enters a representative side in the FA Inter-League Cup, selecting the best amateur players from the leagues.
 In 2012, the Jersey team won the title and went on to represent England in the Uefa Regions' Cup in San Marino.